Joseph D. Calhoun

 Chief Calhoun studied Biology at Indiana University Northwest and received his Bachelors with distinction at Calumet College of St. Joseph in Organization Management.
 He also received the James Fattore Management Award and Award for Academic Excellence from Calumet College of St. Joseph.
 He plans to continue to further his education in the coming years in graduate school.

-Residing in North Las Vegas, Chief Calhoun looks forward to becoming an integral part of the community.
+Chief Calhoun looks forward to becoming an integral part of the community.
 He looks forward to listening to the needs of the community as he and his dedicated staff and personnel move the North Las Vegas Fire Department forward.
 Providing the highest level of service to our residents, businesses and visitors is a priority and he is proud to serve this incredible community.